crowdsecurity/cs-wordpress-bouncer/readme.txt

 [Read the full Changelog](https://github.com/crowdsecurity/cs-wordpress-bouncer/blob/main/CHANGELOG.md)

 == Upgrade Notice ==

+= 1.3 =
+With this release, the `standalone-settings.php` file is used only in "standalone" mode.
+In the standard mode, configurations will be retrieved directly from database.

 = 1.2 =
 If you are using the standalone mode, you should upgrade as this release fixes some issues.